brexhq/substation/CONTRIBUTING.md

    }
 ```

-Repeating this pattern allows components and applications to integrate with the factory pattern.
+Repeating this pattern allows components and applications to integrate with Substation's factory patterns.

 #### Factories

-Substation relies on [factory methods](https://refactoring.guru/design-patterns/factory-method) to create objects that [satisfy interfaces](https://go.dev/doc/effective_go#interface_methods) across the system.
-Factories should be combined with the configuration design pattern to create pre-configured, ready-to-use objects.
+Substation relies on [factory methods](https://refactoring.guru/design-patterns/factory-method) to create objects that [satisfy interfaces](https://go.dev/doc/effective_go#interface_methods) across the project.
+Factories should be combined with the configuration design pattern to create new components.

 Factories are the preferred method for allowing users to customize the system.
-Example factories can be seen in [condition](/condition/condition.go) and [process](/process/process.go).
+Example factories can be seen in [condition](/condition/condition.go) and [transform](/transform/transform.go).

 #### Reading and Writing Streaming Data